-At a very early stage of the project when analysing their current stage of the service concept and brand materials we recognised points that needed more attention.
-We didn’t jump straight into the deep end by building the digital touchpoint, but took some time to establish proper user journeys.
-We realised that our client didn’t only need a digital touchpoint, but that we should extend our services to establishing user journeys and honing the service concept through the physical touchpoints to the digital to ensure a seamless user experience and a clear service model.
+During a very early stage of the project, we recognised points that needed more attention, for example their service concept and branding materials.
+Subsequently, we did not jump straight into the deep end of building the user interface, but took time to establish a proper user journey.
+We realised that our client didn’t only need a digital touchpoint, therefore we extended our services to establish user journeys.
+In addition, we honed the service concept through physical touchpoints to ensure a seamless user experience and clear service model.

-This way both HUSH HUSH and us learnt a great deal about the target segment’s wants, needs, fears, possible downfalls and expectations.
+We learned a great deal about the target segment’s wants, needs, fears, possible downfalls and expectations.
 This lead to a minimal viable product model.
-We managed expectations and made sure our client would get the maximum return of investment.
-We also further developed their initial brand work to better suit their needs in terms of web presence, message and target audience.
+There was expectations and we made sure our client would get the maximum return on investment.
+In addition, we further developed their initial brand work to better suit their needs in terms of web presence, message and target audience.

-We used design thinking and service design tools together with the client through our workshop models to map out what each user type would do in every stage of the user journey inside the service.
-We asked important questions from the users’ point of view that would inform our designs.
+Together with the client we used design thinking and service design tools to map out every stage of the service’s user journey.
+Asking important questions from the user’s point of view that would inform our designs.
 This lead to a hypothesis that then became the MVP model of the service concept.
-We could then narrow down the most valuable features and understand various touchpoints.
+In short, we could then narrow down the most valuable features and understand various touchpoints.

-Our client had a bunch of ideas where the brand should go with some initial materials created by a freelancer.
-We then did visual industry research and applied our expertise to consult and create a direction for the brand.
-This was very important to communicate their message clearly on the digital platform online.
+Our client had a lot of ideas about where the brand should go based on initial materials created by a freelancer.
+We then did visual industry research and applied our expertise to create a direction for the brand.
+It was very important to communicate their message clearly from an online platform.

-After careful planning and mapping of what the project should be we put on our running shoes, cracked our knuckles and got into it.
-We had a pretty challenging timetable so we had to sprint through this one and make a new personal best.
-We had benchmarked many different ecommerce platforms until we “swiped right” and found our perfect match to build upon, Woocommerce.
-However, this wasn’t a one night stand, but a beautiful relationship where we managed to deliver something truly glamorous (see what I did there?).
+After carefully planning the project, we put on our running shoes, cracked our knuckles and got to it.
+There was a challenging timetable, and we had to sprint through this one and make a new personal best.
+We had benchmarked many ecommerce platforms until we “swiped right” and found our perfect match to build upon, Woocommerce webshop.
+However, this wasn’t a one night stand but a beautiful relationship where we managed to deliver something truly glamorous (see what I did there?).

-Now our developers were hard at work but meanwhile at the drawing board our designers used their artistry to craft an identity that would delight our client and their customers alike, while effortlessly lending its elements onto the realm of the interwebs.
+Now our developers were hard at work.
+Meanwhile at the drawing board our designers used their artistry to craft an identity that would delight our client and their customers alike, effortlessly lending its elements into the realm of the interwebs.